Autonomous cars head for the Big Apple

 The test vehicles will be electric Chevrolet Bolt cars equipped with cameras, radar, sensors and Cruise's software.
 GM and Cruise currently have a registered fleet of 100 autonomous Bolts, according to GM spokesman Patrick Sullivan.
 They're already operating in San Francisco, Phoenix and the Detroit area.

 In New York, a small fleet of cars will operate in a 5-square-mile area of lower Manhattan.
 They will always have an engineer behind the wheel and an observer in the front passenger seat.
-Cruise and GM didn't immediately say how many vehicles will be operating in New York.
+Sullivan said testing will start with a small fleet that will grow incrementally to ensure safety and legal compliance.

+"Bringing this lifesaving technology to New Yorkers safely and quickly is our number one priority," Sullivan said.

 Cruise CEO Kyle Vogt says the densely populated city of more than 8 million people will give the company more unusual situations to test software and accelerate the development of the technology.